 The course consists of three modules and five assessments:

 - Module 1: Security Risk Management – this module has two assessments

-- Module 2: Operational Requirements – this module as two assessments
+- Module 2: Operational Requirements – the module has two assessments

-- Module 3: Security Related Standards and Legislation – this module as one assessment
+- Module 3: Security Related Standards and Legislation – this module has one assessment

 This course is undertaken in your own time, there are no classes to attend, and the assessments are emailed in for marking.